 Málaga (ESP) – Ibiza (ESP)

-For once it’s not the weather that determines the course of our journey, but finances.
+Weather and money For once it’s not the weather that determines the course of our journey, but finances.
 With barely enough wind to sail we leave Málaga because the marina is so ridiculously expensive.
 Little did we know the conditions would soon be the exact opposite.

 It’s only 15nm to Caleta de Vélez, but it takes us all day.
 Nevertheless, it is worth the effort.
 The marina is operated by the “Junta de Andalusia”, the regional government, and thus very affordable.
 While the town itself is nothing special, our visitors make our stay memorable.